thongnt0208/group-study-web/README.md

 Team Backlog: https://docs.google.com/spreadsheets/d/1ub0c0RVTjN76l7lzeESD8xguutrOwXmx8zq-Te8qhjY/edit#gid=0

-Please follow the format: [name] [commit message]

-To create a database:
-1. Go to ./server folder and run terminal
+To run this project, please follow bellow steps:
+1. Open terminal at './server' then run "node createDb" to create a database
+2. Run 'npm start' command
-2. Run "npm i" to install all dependencies and modules
+3. Open terminal at root folder then run "npm start" command (Do not forget to run "npm i" to install all dependencies and modules)
-3. Run "node createDb"
-4. Database will be created and mock data will be inserted

 ## Technologies
 ### Front-end